 We stayed the night at the Golden Gate Suites in Dumaguete City.
 What we loved about it was that it was clean, with friendly staff and is centrally located.

-The 2-star hotel has the following on-site features like free Wi-Fi in all rooms, daily housekeeping, 24-hour front desk, and luggage storage.
+The Golden Gate Suites has the following on-site features like free Wi-Fi in all rooms, daily housekeeping, 24-hour front desk, and luggage storage.

 If you want a budget accommodation, Harold’s Mansion is a great option for you.
 The hotel is a backpacker favourite and offers tours to the Apo Island.

-Enjoy a variety of convenient rooms of your choice and stay an hour or two at the hotel’s relaxing roof deck.
+Enjoy a variety of convenient rooms of your choice and stay an hour or two at Harold’s Mansion Hostel’s relaxing roof deck.

 The Flying Fish Hostel